 What might you notice?
 What could you do?
-Start by having a quiet word and ask them if everything is okay and if there is anything that you as their manager can An increase in unexplained absence or sick leave. issue then let them know that you are concerned about Poor performance changes you have noticed recently and assure them that you are there to support them where possible, however it is Poor timekeeping also important to raise concerns regarding performance/attendance or conduct where necessary.
-Poor decision making If work related stress is identified as an issue then explain that you have a responsibility to investigate the reasons for this by carrying out an individual stress risk assessment (see section below).
-Uncommunicative or moody behaviour If another mental health problem is identified as an issue e.g depression/anxiety then ask them what could be done to support them in the workplace.
+An increase in unexplained Start by having a quiet word and ask them if everything is okay and if there is anything that you as their manager can do to support them.
+If your employee doesn't identify an absence or sick leave. issue then let them know that you are concerned about changes you have noticed recently and assure them that Poor performance you are there to support them where possible, however it is also important to raise concerns regarding Poor timekeeping performance/attendance or conduct where necessary.
+Poor decision making If work related stress is identified as an issue then explain that you have a responsibility to investigate the reasons for Uncommunicative or moody behaviour this by carrying out an individual stress risk assessment (see section below).
+If another mental health problem is identified as an issue e.g depression/anxiety then ask them what could be done to support them in the workplace.
 Advise them of the free counselling service available to them which they may find useful.
 Make small adjustments as appropriate to help them in the short term e.g. removing a particular task allowing them time to catch up with other work.

 Keep a record of unusual behaviour/changes which may help you with any future OH referrals.
 If your employee's attendance or performance does not improve then consider a referral to the Council's Occupational Health provider.